leenath001/Scalping-Strategy/README.md

 # Scalping-Strategy
 Functions for executing scalping strategy.
+Yfin API will rate-limit users if too many calls, may have to run alone without other strategies calling API.

 Goal : Strategy aims to profit from 'up' moves while staying on the sideline for down moves.
 Algorithm constantly receives quotes to identify movements within short time-frames.
 *  To run tradingfuncs, create an interactive brokers account and download IB Gateway (API must be simultaneously running alongside the function inside a terminal).